UW-PHARM/bitstream-hackathon/index.md

 - *Area:* how big is the hardware circuit implementation of your model?
 - *Energy:* how energy efficient is your hardware?

-**NOTE:** Stayed tuned for instructions on how to evaluate your submission.
+Follow the instructions in the [submission guide](/tutorials/submission) to evaluate your result.

 ## Information and suppport